youngboy/engine-docs/source/setup-node.md

   gcr.io/mdg-public/engine:2017.12-28-gcc16cbea7
 ```

-It does not matter where you choose to deploy and manage your Engine proxy.
+You can deploy and manage your Engine proxy anywhere Docker containers can be hosted.
 We run our own on Amazon's [EC2 Container Service](https://aws.amazon.com/ecs/).

 We recognize that almost every team using Engine has a slightly different deployment environment, and encourage you to [contact us](mailto: support@apollodata.com) with feedback or for help if you encounter problems running the Engine proxy.

-<h2 id="view-metrics-in-engine" title="View Metrics">3.
-View Metrics in Engine</h2>
-Once your server is set up, navigate your new Engine service on https://engine.apollographql.com.
-Start sending requests to your Node server to start seeing performance metrics!